urecio/more-or-less/README.md

 #LESS CSS FUNCTIONS & MIXINS

+##What does this do?

-...add some functions and mixins for lessjs
+It adds some functions and mixins for lessjs

+It is almost as strong as lesshat but does not use ANY inline-javaScript

+##What does it NOT do?

+It does not render SVGs from gradients
+(gradients are currently not supported but will follow)

+##Notice

 Auto prefixing css-properties should not be used.